bariserkus/eqconf/README.md

 Latex Class and LyX Layout for 5.
 International Conference On Earthquake Engineering And Seismology, 2019 (5.
 ICEES, 2019)

 * Class file has to be installed with `header.png`.
-* Sample LaTeX files are provided for English and Turkish Languages
+* Sample LaTeX files are provided for English and Turkish Languages.
-* Sample LyX files are provided for English and Turkish Languages
+* Sample LyX files are provided for English and Turkish Languages.

+## Update 5 August, 2019

+* Fixed the issue with disambiguity using `uniquelist=false`.
+* Fixed issue with `et al.` replaceing `\addperiod` with `\adddot` in the redefinition of `andothers`.

 ## Update 3 August, 2019